singhkpratham/geocompr/12-transport.md

 - Renamed the grouping variable `o` so it matches the ID column `geo_code` in the `bristol_zones` object.

 The resulting object `zones_attr` is a data frame with rows representing zones and an ID variable.
-We can verify that the IDs match those in the `zones` dataset using `%in%` operator as follows:
+We can verify that the IDs match those in the `zones` dataset using the `%in%` operator as follows:

 ```r